sonrisesoftware/weather-desktop/README.md

     $ code use qclassgen

-Or, you can manually [download it](https://github.com/iBeliever/qclassgen/archive/master.zip) and extract it to a directory called `classgen`.
+Or, you can manually [download it](https://github.com/iBeliever/qclassgen/archive/master.zip) and extract it to a directory called `qclassgen`.

 **Dependencies under Debian/Ubuntu**

 Under Debian, Ubuntu, or any of their derivatives, you can easily install the necessary dependencies as follows:

-    $ sudo apt-get install build-essential cmake kdelibs5-dev libqjson-dev
+    $ sudo apt-get install build-essential cmake kdelibs5-dev libkdeclarative5 libqjson-dev

 **From the command line under Unix/Linux:**